fopor/gromacs-mo833a/experiments/ativ-5-exp-1/README.md

 (replace N with the number of instances)

 # Results
-Using 2 t2.micro machines, the simulation ran in 56.41 seconcds, while using 1 t2.micro machine the simulation ran in 99.38, using the spread instanciation.
+Using 2 t2.micro machines, the simulation ran in 56.41 seconds, while using 1 t2.micro machine the simulation ran in 99.38, using the spread instantiation.

 The program `time` was used to measure the time:
 ```time mpirun -hostfile hostfile /home/ubuntu/gromacs-2020.2/build/bin/gmx_mpi mdrun -v -deffnm /home/ubuntu/```